What's your philosophical personality?

 You're way more comfortable with numbers and symbols than paintings or poems.
 You do love a good riddle, though, and probably get a kick out of puzzles and games.
 Maybe you've already put your logical skills to practical use; formal logic is the foundation of modern computer programming, after all.

-Based on your personality type, here are some courses we offer at CSUN that we think you might like: PHIL 100: Introduction to Critical Reasoning; PHIL 135: Reasoning with Numbers, PHIL 230: Introduction to Formal Logic; or, if you're feeling a bit more ambitious: PHIL 445: Philosophy of Language.
+Based on your personality type, here are some courses we offer at CSUN that we think you might like: PHIL 100: Introduction to Critical Reasoning; PHIL 110: Logic through Puzzles and Games; PHIL 135: Reasoning with Numbers, and PHIL 230: Introduction to Formal Logic.

 Ready to branch out a bit?
 How about PHIL 210: Reasoning in the Sciences or PHIL 250: Philosophy of Technology